-Real-time monitoring and control through a software package or by providing data through a building protocol (e.g., IP/BACnet/Modbus/Zigbee) Must allow remote access or web-based monitoring (monitoring service agreement is not required) Install minimum of 25% apartment sensors, on a variety of floors, and including one in the apartment at the end of each steam line (for steam systems) Must include temperature sensors for the stack, domestic hot water supply, outdoor weather, heating water supply or return, and condensate (steam) Must provide system training and manual to building operating staff Must provide a screen shot showing all control components in good operation Must allow multiple boiler systems to have staging capability Provide verification of multiple boilers run times, (i.e., lead/lag) Product certification from an OSHA approved Nationally Recognized Testing Laboratory (NRTL) (e.g., UL, ETL, CSA, IAPMO) Projects with multiple boilers in a lead lag configuration will be incentivized for an EMS system on the primary boiler only.
+Real-time monitoring and control through a software package or by providing data through a building protocol (e.g., IP/BACnet/Modbus/Zigbee) Must allow remote access or web-based monitoring (monitoring service agreement is not required) Install minimum of 25% apartment sensors, on a variety of floors, and including one in the apartment at the end of each steam line (for steam systems) Must include temperature sensors for the stack, domestic hot water supply, outdoor weather, heating water supply or return, and condensate (steam) Must provide system training and manual to building operating staff Must allow multiple boiler systems to have staging capability Provide verification of multiple boilers run times, (i.e., lead/lag) Plus Recognized Testing Laboratory (NRTL) (e.g., UL, ETL, CSA, IAPMO) Projects with multiple boilers in a lead lag configuration will be incentivized for an EMS system on the primary boiler only.
 (Lead lag boiler is defined where the secondary boilers operate only to meet the demand during peak heating season.
-Multiple boilers with cyclic operation or simultaneous operation) Pipe Insulation Existing pipe must be bare (the replacement of existing pipe insulation with new pipe insulation is ineligible) Existing pipe must be located in an unconditioned space Measure is intended for pipe insulation in common areas Boiler and /or water heater nameplate(s) and performance datasheets.
+Multiple boilers with cyclic operation or simultaneous operations at a low firing rate will be considered as a lead lag operation) Pipe Insulation Existing pipe must be bare (the replacement of existing pipe insulation with new pipe insulation is ineligible) Existing pipe must be located in an unconditioned space Measure is intended for pipe insulation in common areas Boiler and /or water heater nameplate(s) and performance datasheets.
 Other heating/cooling equipment datasheets as relevant to the conditioned fluid flows Pipe Insulation Survey must cover 100% of the heating distribution pipes (supply and return) in the common areas All piping in mechanical room and accessible piping in unconditioned spaces shall be insulated Must meet minimum thickness requirements specified in the most recent version of the ECCCNYS Measure covers the installation of fiberglass, rigid foam, or cellular glass pipe insulation on uninsulated copper or steel piping within hot water or steam space heating distributions systems and DHW distribution systems The following applications must go through the custom process for non-comprehensive projects: Insulating jackets for boilers, tanks, fittings, or other equipment Pipe insulation on risers that go through tenant apartments Any pipes over 8 inches diameter